thejasvibr/bat_beamshapes/README.md

 * ~~Include option to run FLINT version of piston in sphere!
 This will help at least Linux users a lot.~~
 * ~~Cap of sphere - implement parallelisation when ka>5~~
 * ~~Include module-level docs too.~~
+* ~~Check if you really need symengine and gmpy2 for the code to run -- is sruntime really affected? -- Not needed.
+Speed not affected much in tests.~~